You don't have to put your idea of writing a book on hold any longer, regardless of what industry you're in.

 Or do it on Wednesdays where, instead of watching 4 television programs, you choose to watch only 2 and you spend the other 2 hours writing your book.

-If you find writing a book to heal your soul, or if you simply enjoy the process of writing and creatively expressing prose on a page, then that’s great.
+If you find that writing a book can help you heal your soul, or if you simply enjoy the process of writing and creatively expressing prose on a page, then Harv insists that’s great.

 Do it.

-However, if you desire results from a business perspective, merely writing a book is fundamentally useless.
+However, if you desire results from a business perspective, merely writing a book is fundamentally useless, he argues.

 Because selling your book is where you’ll experience real purpose and value as a brand.

-Being an author is one thing but selling your book is an entirely different matter when it comes to being effective and useful.
+Being an author is one thing but selling your book is an entirely different matter when it comes to being effective and useful, Harv says.

-In the same way that writing is one skill but selling and marketing are completely something else.
+In the same way that writing is one skill, selling and marketing are completely something else.

 And the beauty of it?

-Regardless of your preferred field, you can combine them both!
+Regardless of your preferred field, Harv confirms that you can combine them both!

 Whatever industry you’re in, you can write and sell your book, even if it’s about furniture and lighting.